Master of Science in Journalism and Mass Communications

 Advanced Course Requirements

-The student completes 6 graduate-level electives, and an acceptable project/thesis:
+The student completes 6 graduate-level electives, and an acceptable media seminar project.

 Code | Title | Hours |